abhijit-mudigonda/abhijit-mudigonda.github.io/math.md

 #### In Preparation
 B. Matschke, A. S. Mudigonda. _Asymptotic Frequency of Quadratic Fields Admitting Elliptic Curves with Rational $j$-Invariant and Good Reduction Everywhere_.

-A. S. Mudigonda. _A Quantum Proof of a List-Decoding Upper Bound_.

 ### Patents
 D. Gutfreund, Q. Fan, A. Mudigonda. [_Restructuring Deep Neural Networks to Reduce the Number of Parameters_][patent-link].
 Patent published, USPA 20200160144.